Igor Engonga

-Igor Engonga Noval (born 4 January 1995), simply known as Igor, is a Spanish-born Equatorial Guinean professional footballer who plays for Liga Nacional club Futuro Kings FC and the Equatorial Guinea national team.
-Mainly a centre back, he can also play as a central midfielder.
+Igor Engonga Noval (born 4 January 1995) is a professional footballer who plays for Tercera Federación club Naval.
+Mainly a centre-back, he can also operate as a central midfielder.
+Born in Spain, he played for the Equatorial Guinea national team.

+Early life

+Engonga was born in Santander, Cantabria to Spanish parents.

 Club career

-Born in Santander, Cantabria, Engonga graduated from Gimnástica de Torrelavega's youth setup.
+Engonga graduated from Gimnástica de Torrelavega's youth setup.
 He made his senior debuts in the 2012–13 campaign, being relegated from Segunda División B.

 On 13 December 2013 Engonga joined Celta de Vigo, being assigned to the Juvenil squad.
 On 7 August 2014 he joined third-tier CD Tropezón, in a season-long loan deal.

 On 31 July 2015, Engonga moved to Club Portugalete also in the third division.
 The following 16 July, he signed for Tercera División club UD Almería B.

 In August 2019, Engonga joined Greek Super League Two club Doxa Drama FC.

 International career

-Engonga's paternal grandfather, Vicente Engonga Nguema, was born in Bisabat, Kié-Ntem, making him eligible to both Equatorial Guinea and Spain.
+Born in Spain, Engonga is of Equatoguinean descent through his paternal grandfather, Vicente Engonga Nguema, who was born in Bisabat, Kié-Ntem.

 On 7 January 2015 Engonga made his full international debut, coming on as a substitute in a 1–1 friendly draw against Cape Verde.
 A day later, he was included in Esteban Becker's 23-man list for the 2015 Africa Cup of Nations, but did not play at the tournament, in which his country finished fourth on home soil.

 Engonga scored his first goal for Equatorial Guinea on 6 June 2015, the only goal in the 17th minute to win an away friendly against Andorra.

 International goals

 Personal life

-Igor is the son of former Equatorial Guinea national coach Óscar Engonga and the nephew of former Spanish international footballer Vicente Engonga.
+Engonga is the son of former Equatorial Guinea national coach Óscar Engonga and the nephew of former Spain international footballer Vicente Engonga.